KrisCheng/Deep4Cli/outline.md

 	* Use climate network to construct input and LSTM network as model to predict ENSO, but just priedict single NINO3.4 index, no spatial information discussed, for the experiment, forecast the  NINO3.4 index from 6-month lead, 9-month lead and 12-month lead, use RMSE and MAE, no contrast experiment. the conclusion said that more data and more complex LSTM neural network is needed.

-	* Nino3.4 + Climate Network (Preprocessing)  --> predict Nino34 with different time leads
+	* Nino3.4 + Climate Network (Preprocessing)  --> predict Nino34 with different time leads, and no contrast experiment done.

-	* *"We believe this approach has great potential performance skills to augment the ENSO forecasting activity of climate scien- tists and meteorologists.
-And our vision is to improve the model by increasing the data sample size and the complex- ity of the LSTM architecture."*
+	* *"We believe this approach has great potential performance skills to augment the ENSO forecasting activity of climate scientists and meteorologists.
+And our vision is to improve the model by increasing the data sample size and the complexity of the LSTM architecture."*

 	* **pyunicorn** --> which is used for construct Climate Network in this paper.